 There is also less emphasis on trust in a direct debit system.
 Once the direct debit mandate has been completed, you are responsible for collecting the payment, which can completely remove the cash flow problems associated with late payments.
 You can also adjust the frequency and the payment amount whenever it’s required, as long as you give the customer advance notice.

 Directs debits are equally well suited to making fixed, regular payments, but they really come into their own when collecting variable payment amounts on fixed or indeterminate dates.
-This flexibility is one of the direct debits greatest strengths.
+This flexibility is one of direct debit’s greatest strengths.

 If direct debit sounds like the right payment system for your business, take a look at the direct debit services available from London & Zurich to see how we can make your payment process more flexible, affordable and easier to manage.
 For more information, please get in touch.